 top of page

-Olympus Mountains | Lesbos | A Natura 2000 Botanical Paradise of 1400 Species
+Olympus Mountains | Lesvos | A Natura 2000 Botanical Paradise of 1400 Species

 Author

-Olympos is a 967 m. mountain in south Lesbos island, extending from the plains of Polichnitos and Gera to Plomari village.
+Olympos is a 967 m. mountain in south Lesvos island, extending from the plains of Polichnitos and Gera to Plomari village.
 It is located above the traditional settlement of Agiasos and it is considered a botanical paradise, including more than 1400 species of flora.
 This large number of species, many of which are rare and show high ecological interest, is due to the short distance of the area from Asia Minor.

 Mount Olympus Lesvos

-Photo by: anonymous, Olympos lesbos, CC BY-SA 3.0
+Mount Olympus Lesvos | Photo by: anonymous, Olympos Lesvos, CC BY-SA 3.0

 Natural Wealth